Cray-HPE/docs-csm/install/collecting_ncn_mac_addresses.md

 #### MAC Collection

 1. (optional) Shim the boot so nodes bail after dumping their netdevs.
-   Removing the iPXE script will prevent network booting but beware of disk-boots.
+   Removing the iPXE script will prevent network booting, but be aware of the possibility of the nodes disk booting.

    This will prevent the nodes from continuing to boot and end in undesired states.
     ```bash
     pit# mv /var/www/boot/script.ipxe /var/www/boot/script.ipxe.bak